slanska/flexilite/doc/DataTypes.md

 * Number
 * Boolean
 * Date (stored as double, Julian value)
-* Time/timespan (stored as double, Julian value)
+* Time/timespan (fraction part, stored as double, Julian value)
-* DateTime
+* DateTime (Date + Time)
 * Blob
 * Symbol
 * Enum
-* Reference
+* Reference (simple, nested and mixin)

 ### Text

 Basic value type, compatible with all other data types.
 Stored as UTF-8 string.
 Maximum length is 1 GB.
 Can be indexed in BTree index and/or in full text index There is number of subtypes for basic text type, including email, url, phone etc.
-These subtypes are used not only for validation purposes, but for special actions, for example - 'find all email values in the system'
+(basically, the same subtypes that HTML5 supports) These subtypes are used not only for validation purposes, but for special actions, for example - 'find all email values in the system'